wrmf/wrmf/README.md

 - 👋 Hi, I’m @wrmf
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science and Aviation
+- Contact me on twitter at @wrmf_